dendronhq/dendron-site/vault/dendron.topic.graph-view.md

 Launch the command palette (see [[docs|dendron.guides.cook#launch-the-command-palette]]): `> Dendron: Configure Graph Style (css)`

 Once the `styles.css` file is open, add your styles and save.
 The styles will be visible in the graph the next time it is opened.

+> If you're migrating from Obsidian, see [[dendron.topic.pod.builtin.obsidian-style]].

 ### Selectors